slate7/LED-Track-Pacing-System/README.md

 - Try forgetting the network and reconnecting

 ### LEDs not lighting up
-- Check power supply voltage and amperage
+- Verify power box is plugged into wall outlet and switched on
+- Check that step-down converter is outputting 5V to ESP32
-- Verify data pin connection (GPIO 15)
+- Verify data pin connection to GPIO 12 (5V data input on LED strip)
-- Confirm LED strip type matches code configuration
+- Confirm LED strip type matches code configuration (WS2811, RBG color order)
+- Check that 24V supply amperage is sufficient for LED strip length
+- Verify common ground connections in power box
 - Test with a simple FastLED example sketch first

 ### Web interface not loading